cjdbarlow/Part-One/definitions.md

 * **Afterload**
-Sum of impedances, both elastic and kinetic, to ventricular ejection.
+Sum of forces, both elastic and kinetic, opposing ventricular ejection.

 * **Ageing**
 Naturally occurring, physiological decline in the structure and functional reserve of all organ systems.